 Since 2015, AEBIOM has been an active partner of the RECP initiative, launched by EU and Africa heads of state under the Africa-EU Energy Partnership (AEEP).
-AEBIOM’s role aims at mobilising European bioenergy companies for joint business development in African renewable energy markets.
+AEBIOM plays an important role helping to mobilise European bioenergy companies for joint-business development in African renewable energy markets.
 For additional information, please contact us.

 Exploring Solid Biomass in Rwanda & Uganda (Webinar)

 AEBIOM organised a webinar April 20th on Exploring Solid Biomass in Rwanda & Uganda, supported by the RECP.
 The webinar covered available resources, technologies, and prospective business partners, while contextualising the political ambitions of Rwanda and Uganda to optimise bioenergy usage.
 The RECP also presented its services.
 Presentations and the full recording can be accessed below.

 12 June-Biomass Residues & Waste in Southern Africa (Webinar)